 - have equipment for tethering where necessary

-Your field lairage must offer shelter from extreme weather conditions, eg cold or heat.
+Your field lairage must offer shelter from extreme weather conditions, such as cold or heat.
 Your lairage must be well-ventilated.

 Your lairage must have space for each animal to: